-Fully Online Courses (FO)
+Fully Online Courses (FO) (asynchronous and synchronous)

-A fully online course at NOCE is offered entirely online via Canvas, the school's Learning Management System (LMS).
-The Schedule of Classes defines fully online courses as "online courses have no in-person classroom instruction or assessments.
+A fully online course at NOCE is offered entirely online via Zoom and/or Canvas, the school's Learning Management System (LMS).
+The Class Schedule defines fully online courses as "online courses have no in-person classroom instruction or assessments.
 All instruction is online, although some online courses have synchronous activities that are indicated in the schedule of classes."
+In the class schedule, fully online courses are designated as Zoom, courses scheduled at specific days/times with synchronous Zoom meetings through Canvas; or Online, courses done asynchronously in Canvas or with a combination of asynchronous work and required synchronous Zoom sessions on specific day/times.

-Partially Online (PO)
+Partially Online (PO) (asynchronous and synchronous)

-A partially online course at NOCE offers online via Canvas and on-campus instruction.
+A partially online course at NOCE, also known as Hybrid in the class schedule, offers online coursework via Canvas and on-campus instruction.
 Required in-person class meetings are included in the Schedule of Classes and follow a predictable pattern (on the same day(s) of the week and at the same time).
 The Schedule of Classes defines partially online courses as "Partially online courses are taught in-person and online.
-While a class may not meet weekly, scheduled meetings will occur on the same day and at the same time.
+While a class may not meet weekly, scheduled meetings will occur on the same day and at the same time."